onc-healthit/api-resource-guide/docs/inquiry-portal/g10-inquiries.md

 At a minimum for the ONC Health IT Certification Program, Health IT Modules certified to the § 170.315(g)(10) criterion must support the issuance of a valid access token to an application during authentication and authorization as per the “SMART Backend Services: Authorization Guide” section of the Bulk FHIR IG.
 However, if the minimum requirements are met, health IT developers may support additional access-control schemes beyond OAuth 2.0 bearer tokens.

+## Paragraph (g)(10)(vi)
+### October 2021
+**Stakeholder Inquiry**: To satisfy the “Patient authorization revocation” requirements can short-lived access tokens be allowed to expire in lieu of immediate access token revocation?

+**ONC Response**: The § 170.315(g)(10) "Standardized API for patient and population services" Certification Companion Guide will be updated with the following clarification:

+*For authorization revocation, Health IT Modules presented for certification are permitted to allow short-lived access tokens to expire in lieu of immediate access token revocation.
+ONC recommends health IT developers limit the lifetime of access tokens to one hour or less as recommended in the standard adopted at § 170.215(a)(3), HL7® <a target = "_blank" href = "https://hl7.org/fhir/smart-app-launch/1.0.0/">SMART Application Launch Framework Implementation Guide Release 1.0.0.</a> For purposes of testing and certification, Health IT Modules will be tested for patient authorization revocation occurring within one hour of the request.*

 --8<-- "includes/abbreviations.md"